jdnichollsc/faang-interview/BEHAVIORAL.md

 ## Teamwork
 For questions like these, you want a story that illustrates your ability to work with others under challenging circuntances.
 Think team conflict, difficult project constraints or clashing personalities.
-### Talk aboit a time when you have to work closely with someone whose personality was very different from yours.
+### Talk about a time when you have to work closely with someone whose personality was very different from yours.
 ### Givem e an example of a time you faced a conflict while working on a team How did you handle that?
 ### Describe a time when you struggle to build a relationship with someone important.
 Howdid you eventually overcome that?
 ### We all make mistakes we wish we could take back.
 Tell me about a time you wish you'd handled a situation differently with a colleague.